 Sparrows are humble.
 They gather at garbage bins, line the telephone wires and flock in the branches of nearly every bush.
 They’re everywhere yet often unnoticed, like the virtue of humility itself.
 I’ve been late to discover its beauty and will be later still in receiving it.
 “Our pride dies fifteen minutes after we do,” St. Francis de Sales once said.

 Nevertheless, in identifying with the earthy plumage of sparrows rather than the cardinal’s crimson or peacock’s pizzazz, I resist the temptation to pretend I’m something I’m not.
-I love literature, but I’m no expert.
-I read theology but can’t claim mastery.
-I hold a degree in counseling, but I practice in a little elementary school.
+I love literature, but my English degree is a mere Bachelor’s.
+I read theology, but can’t claim to be a theologian.
+I hold a Master’s in counseling, but I work with little children.
 I pay attention to politics, but parties no longer sway me.

 Despite the cultural darkness that tempts me to despair, I sense along with Hopkins that even now “there lives the dearest freshness deep down things.”
 I write to seek these things; I write to celebrate their finding.

 Sparrows aren’t terribly picky eaters, but they tend to forage for seeds.

-Sparrowfare is a seed-source of information and inspiration for seekers of culture, contemplation and reasons to believe.
+Sparrowfare is a seed-source for seekers of culture, contemplation and reasons to believe.
 It’s an offering of spiritual sustenance in a time of division and diatribe.
 I write to share information and inspiration with wayfarers and true believers who share the trail, and I hope a few fellow sparrows will share their seeds with me.